 The type and size of the baking pan or dish you use can also affect oven time.
 If you’re using a glass dish it will take longer for the oven to heat up and the oven temperature might have to be adjusted slightly higher than what’s written in your recipe.
 While if you use a steel baking pan it will heat more quickly and oven time might need to be adjusted slightly lower.

 Oven time conversion is important if you want to change oven temperature or cooking time.
 You can figure out what the oven temperature needs to be and how long you need to cook your food if you know the oven time conversion formula we shared.
-Also, keep in mind that there are other factors that might affect how quickly foods cook.
+Also, keep in mind that other factors might affect how quickly foods cook.

 It’s important to understand which factor might be slowing down or speeding up your oven process so you can adjust accordingly with more accurate information about how long it’ll take something to cook at a given temperature.